hackthefed/govtrack2csv/README.md

 For some reason people seem to have difficulty installing Pandas.
 Given there are packages for all linux's and it builds easily from brew on OS X, we really don't understand this.
 However if you are having difficulty, try our python-datakit docker image https://hub.docker.com/r/hackthefed/python-datakit.
-The image you contains all the tools required to work with all our data science projects
+The image contains all the tools required to work with all our data science projects.

 That is as much support as you can expect from us on this topic.
 We made the tools we use avaliable to you and we wish you luck.